11.3 Interpreting regressions

 4. Compute an approximate \(95\)% confidence interval for the population slope (use the software output in Fig. 11.4 (jamovi) or Fig. 11.6 (SPSS)).

 5. I could have drawn a scatterplot with Price on the vertical (up-and-down) axis and Year of manufacture on the horizontal (left-to-right) axis (Fig. 11.7).
-Suppose I made this graph; then:
+For this graph:

 1. What is the value of the correlation coefficient?